mmarfinetz/Alpha-Router/README.md

-# Hybrid Genetic Algorithm for Optimal User Order Routing (Publication Package)
+# Hybrid Genetic Algorithm for Optimal User Order Routing

 This repo contains the paper source/PDF, benchmark instances, result JSONs, and scripts to (re)generate figures from provided results.
 Solver implementation is intentionally excluded.